Learn about planning ahead

 An Advanced Health Directive allows you to document your preferences about future health care and treatment.
 It is only used when you are not able to make these decisions for yourself.
 The Queensland Government has published an explanatory guide, which walks you through completing an Advanced Health Directive, as well as providing helpful information, practical examples, hints and tips.
 You can find it and related forms below:

-There are however, many other great sources that might be of interest to learn more about Advanced Health Directives.
-Here are just a few:
+Below are just a few of the many great resources that might be of interest, in order to learn more about Advance Health Directives:

 Statutory Health Attorney

 A Statutory Health Attorney is someone who may make a decision for you, without being formally appointed, if you are unable to make them yourself due to illness of incapacity.
 This can happen when a specific need arises and there is no guardian, enduring power of attorney or advanced health directive in place.
 To learn more about statutory health attorneys see below:

 The Statement of Choices form is another option in Queensland for you to plan healthcare decisions in advance in the event you lack healthcare decision-making capacity.
 Although these are not legal documents, they can help you express your values and preferences regarding health care treatment.
 You can read more about Statements of Choices here:

 The Public Trustee website has a great overview of the different ways to make a will, whether it be via a solicitor, Will Kit or through their free Will making service.

 Seeking other advice about Wills and Estates will normally require you to speak with a private lawyer.
 If you are searching the web for general information (for personal advice always speak with a lawyer), ensure that any information you find is current, from a trustworthy source and applies to the applicable State/Territory.
 Good places to start are: